simdangelo/simdangelo.github.io/content/blog/spark-tutorial-1/index.md

 #   relative: true
 ---

-# How to run Spark Applications with Scala on your local machine

 In this article we’ll see how to set your local machine to run efficiently **Spark Application** with **Scala API** in **IntelliJ IDE**.

 This guide has been tested on macOS 14.3 and on Windows 11.